 In the two years since the start of the pandemic, America’s mental health has taken a nosedive.
 Economic struggles, isolation, and fear have rendered most people vulnerable to emotional difficulties and the onset of new or recurring psychiatric illnesses.
 While this mental health and well-being downturn has affected everyone, vulnerable populations have suffered the most, including veterans, the elderly, people with lower income, and young people – with teens displaying some of the most dramatic declines in mental health.
+The situation has become so dire it is now being referred to as a mental health crisis.

 The way that teens have experienced the pandemic – not to mention the previous ten years of increasing social pressures and the rise of Instagram – has been especially difficult as they navigate the inherent uncertainty of their teen years.
 Imagine having to skip your homecoming, participate in classes from a possibly inhospitable home environment, struggle to feel connected to your peers, and deal with your parents or caregivers all day, often without the ability to escape because you live in a rural area and don’t have a car or a license.
 In a word, being a teenager in the pandemic has sucked.